AishSweety/hybrid-quantum-classical-Neural-Network-for-radar-data/README.md

 # Hybrid Quantum Classical Neural Network for radar data

 We want to classify drones based on RADAR signals using convolutional neural networks and using hybrid quantum neural networks.
 We also create a classical annd hybrid quantum model for binary classification for radar detection.
+The preprint of this work is available in https://arxiv.org/abs/2403.02080.

 ### Data Generation
 The dataset of STFT spectrograms of drone signals are generated based on the Martin-Mulgrew model [1] in ``` DataGeneration.ipynb ```.